vercel/now-builders/CONTRIBUTING.md

 Either in unit or integration tests, if you suspect that the error comes from the underlying ncc execution, you can manually test the ncc compilation.

-For example if an error occured in now-node/test/fixtures/08-assets
+For example if an error occurred in `now-node/test/fixtures/08-assets`

 ```
 cd packages/now-node/test/fixtures/08-assets